For Loops (Iteration)

 A loop is a control structure that repeats code that belongs to it.

-A for-loop is a control structure that, given a group, repeats code for every member of that group in order; generally we use for-loops when we want to loop a finite many times.
+A for-loop is a control structure that, given a object called an iterator, repeats code for every member of that in order.

 for <name> in <iterator>: